In today’s guide, you’ll learn how to check my computer specs.

 Congratulations!
 You’ve bought a new computer!
 Yes.
-Of-course you want to jump right in and start using it, but there are some Tips to Do with Your New Computer.
-Now, you can do it that will gain benefits later.
+Of-course you want to jump right in and start using it, but there are some tips to do with your new computer.
+Now, you can do it and gain benefits later.

 1. Don’t Connect New Computer to Internet

-I’m sure that you’ve already connected with Internet.
+I’m sure that you’ve already connected with the Internet.
 You just couldn’t help yourself.
-Disconnect your computer from Internet immediately.
+Disconnect your computer from the Internet immediately.

 2. Save the CD/ Installation media

 Ensure to collect all the CDs and DVDs that may come along with your Computer.
 Store all CDs in a safe place.
 If you don’t, then someday, maybe years from now, you’ll desperately need one and be unable to find it.
 So do it now.

 Ensure that you have installation discs, not just recovery discs.
 Installation discs contain a full copy of Windows, so it can be installed from scratch.
 If you don’t have installation discs, now is the time to get in touch with the vendor and try to get them.
 Unfortunately, installation discs are getting more and more difficult to get, so this may not be possible.

 If you’ve got backup software ready, take the time to set up a scheduled backup.
 Type of backup will depend on your needs and how you use your computer; but in general, setting up something that backs up your machine daily is good practice.

 4. Enable Firewall & Connect to the Internet